apigee-labs/rapier/README.md

 The format of the resource for multi-valued relationships is under the control of the Rapier author - this Collection format is used here as an example.

-If you want to see the generated OpenAPI document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/todo-list-basic.yaml)
+If you want to see the generated OpenAPI document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/todo-list-basic.yaml).
+An explanation of the generator output can be found [here](#openapi_generator_output).

 ### Embedded multi-valued relationships